eaglesky/system-design/MySystemDesignReview.md

 https://www.quora.com/What-is-difference-between-primary-index-and-secondary-index-exactly-And-whats-advantage-of-one-over-another
 https://stackoverflow.com/questions/20824686/what-is-difference-between-primary-index-and-secondary-index-exactly
-  * Global and local secondary index. http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html
+  * Global and local secondary index. http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SecondaryIndexes.html If the column being indexed could have duplicate values, then in the index tree, there may be multiple leaves with same key(column value).
+So query on that indexed column may involve a small linear search at last.
+If there are not many duplicates, searching the index tree is still fast and log time.

 ### Normalization and denormalization.
 Normalize until it hurts, denormalize until it works.